 Vendor Payment

-A vendor payment is a financial transaction that compensates a vendor for goods or services rendered to a company.
-This transaction usually follows the delivery of requested goods or the completion of the services provided.
-However, vendor payments in advance are also possible.
+Vendor payments are financial transactions that compensate providers for goods or services delivered to a company.
+Payment usually follows the delivery of the requested goods or completion of the services, although some agreements may require advance payment.

 Vendor Payment Process

-The vendor payment process typically involves 4 key stages.
+The vendor payment process typically involves four key stages.

 1. Invoice Receipt